Hiring Employees for Your Small Business: Tips Before Your First Payroll

 In many instances, hiring employees for your small business after starting up as a solo entrepreneur eventually becomes a matter of necessity.
 Often times, business owners end up hiring their first employee because they feel overwhelmed and could use some help with administrative matters.

 After that straightforward decision comes the grunt work—the unfamiliar and occasionally scary financial and legal obligations of the employer, including the requirements for a legal hiring process.

 But take heart; you can handle it if you plan, take it one step at a time, and get good advice.
 Here are some key factors to keep in mind when hiring employees for your small business for the first time.

-If you’ve decided to hire a bona fide employee, Uncle Sam gives you no grace period for one of your new roles: proxy tax collector.
-“The minute you determine that a worker is W-2, you must begin withholding taxes,” says Kevin Mason, a vice president at MassPay Payroll Services, a Beverly, Mass., provider of payroll and other services for small and midsized businesses.
+If you’ve decided to hire employees for your small business, Uncle Sam gives you no grace period for one of your new roles: proxy tax collector.
+The minute you hire an employee, you must begin to collect payroll taxes and confirm their employment eligibility.

 - Pay for unemployment and worker’s compensation insurance

 - Send filings to Federal and possibly state and local tax authorities

 Confirming Employment Eligibility: You must have every new employee complete an I-9 form to ensure employment eligibility.
 Complete instructions about filing out the form and how long you need to keep them are on the I-9 form itself.

 A Payroll Service Can Make Your Life Easier